zunstraal/J-Co-Project/languageSpecification/useDb.md

 ## Examples
-	USE DB JCoTest, DB 'JCoDataBase2' AS myDb
+	USE DB JCoTestDb, DB 'JCoDataBase2' AS myDb
 		ON SERVER MongoDB 'http://127.0.0.1:27017';

 	USE DB Test
 		ON SERVER jcods 'http://127.0.0.1:17017';

+	USE DB sourceDb, DB targetDb
+		ON DEFAULT SERVER;

 ## Issues